shravnibhadale/produck-skills/README.md

 ## About Produck

-These skills come from the team building [Produck](https://tryproduck.com) — **your users talk, your fixes ship.** Produck turns user feedback into shipped code: users report issues in context, and coding agents reproduce, fix, and open the PR.
-The same obsession with capturing real user intent powers this skills collection.
+These skills come from the team building [Produck](https://tryproduck.com) — **Build products your users love.**

+Produck enables apps to capture in-context feedback from their users and rapidly ship features and fixes that improve product-market fit.

 - 🌐 Website: [tryproduck.com](https://tryproduck.com)
 - 📚 Docs: [docs.tryproduck.com](https://docs.tryproduck.com)